 You may use the Internet Explorer, Firefox, Google Chrome, or Safari browsers to access PAMS.
+For best results, please use Internet Explorer.

-Notifications sent from the PAMS system will come from the PAMS email address < PAMS.Autoreply@science.doe.gov>.
+Notifications sent from the PAMS system will come from the PAMS email address <PAMS.Autoreply@science.doe.gov>.
 Please make sure your email server/software allows delivery of emails from the PAMS email address to yours.